-Is it humble for me to claim to give you advice on humility?
+Is it humble for me to give you advice on humility?
 Probably not.
-Nevertheless, I am of the opinion that true humility is one of the most important lessons you can teach a child.
-So I’m giving it a try. 🙂
+Nevertheless, I am of the opinion that true humility is one of the most important lessons in life, so it’s worth pursuing.

 What Humility Means in the Bible

 Humility by the world’s definition often seems to indicate (to me at least) that you lack self-confidence.
+But God elevates.
 Humility in Christianity means getting your confidence from God, who loves and values you more than you do yourself.